Understanding API response format, metadata, and headers

 : When the response was cachednote

-: Instructions for bypassing cache if needed
+: Instructions for bypassing cache if needed_rate_limits

-: Rate limiting informationlimit_minute
+: Rate limiting information

 : Requests allowed per minutelimit_day